How exactly do you wish safe travels in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Be sure to drive safely.
 Have a safe trip!

 You can’t translate safe travels literally.
-You can’t say “viaggi sicuri” when you want to wish someone good luck in their journey.
-If you use an online translator, “viaggi sicuri” will be the result, but this is totally out of context because you are literally saying “safe travels” in Italian, not intended as a wish.
+You can’t say “viaggi sicuri” if you want to wish someone a safe journey.
+If you use an online translator, the result will be “viaggi sicuri”, but this is completely out of context because you are literally saying “safe travels” in Italian, not intended as a wish.

-Fai can be shortened to fa’, with an apostrophe (never as fà, that’s a common mistake learners make and a few natives make as well!).
-It’s the second person imperative form of the verb fare, meaning to do.
+Fai can be shortened to fa’, with an apostrophe (never as , that’s a common mistake made by students and some locals!).
+It’s the second-person imperative of the verb fare, which means “to do”.

 Imperative tense conjugation of fare